The Enchanted Canary

 "The Enchanted Canary" is a French fairy tale collected by Charles Deulin in Contes du roi Cambrinus (1874) under the title of Désiré d'Amour.
 Andrew Lang included it in The Red Fairy Book.
+It is classified as tale type ATU 408, "The Love for Three Oranges", of the international Aarne-Thompson-Uther Index.
+As with The Three Oranges, the tale deals with a prince's search for a bride that lives inside a fruit, who is replaced by a false bride and goes through a cycle of incarnations, until she regains physical form again.

 Synopsis

 A lord was the fattest lord in Flanders.
 He loved his son dearly.
 One day, the young man told him he did not find the women in Flanders beautiful; he did not wish to marry a woman who was pink and white, because he did not find them beautiful.
 Then, they received a basket of oranges, which they had never seen before, and ate them.
 The son dreamed of an orchard with trees of such "golden apples", which held a princess with golden skin.
 He set out to find it and marry her.

 At night, he stopped at a little hut.
 There, an old man told him that in a nearby forest was a park, which held a castle, and the orange grove behind it.
 A witch lived in the castle.
 He should oil the hinges, feed the dog a loaf of bread, give a baking woman a brush, and take the cord out of a well.
 Then he should get three oranges and return without touching the oranges until he reached water.
 Then, each one would be a princess and he could marry whichever one he loved.
 But having made his choice, he must never leave her.

 He obeyed.
 He heard the witch calling after him, to the things to kill him, but the rope refused because he had kept it from rotting, and so on with the others.
 But once he escaped, he could not find water, and he opened an orange in hopes of juice.
 A canary flew out and flew off to find water.
 Despite himself, he tried a second, and the same thing happened; he fell unconscious.
 Nighttime revived him, and he reached a stream.
 There he opened the third, and when the third canary flew out, he gave it water.
 It became a beautiful princess.